ARTS SOUTH DAKOTA ARTIST EMERGENCY RELIEF FUND

 APPLICATION DEADLINE: MONDAY, FEBRUARY 15

 Grants are available to provide general operating support (GOS) within the criteria to arts organizations that present performing or visual arts or, through their core activities provide arts programs that are vital to the cultural life of the community.
-For full details, and application, please click HERE.
+For applications, please click HERE.

 RAPID CITY ARTS COUNCIL | STANFORD M. & LYNDA ADELSTEIN ART GRANT